The older I get, the more perspective I gain about what works for me – and also what doesn’t.

 Specifically in that order.

 Meditation without medication offers some benefits, as does medication without meditation.
-My medications are mostly comprised of herbal supplements available on the internet.

 But together, they have forged an alliance that has given me a quality of life I had no thought possible.